 According to Authority Nutrition, whey protein concentrate is the best option.
 It is the least expensive form of whey and retains most of the nutrients present in whey.
 Additionally, many people prefer the taste of whey concentrate.
 If you try concentrate and have difficulty digesting it, you may fare better with isolate or hydrolysate.

 Muscle and Fitness suggests that isolate or hydrolysate are the preferred forms.
 Isolate is the purest form of whey, with the highest protein percentage.
 Hydrolysate is the most easily digested.

 Keeping both viewpoints in mind, digestibility is a prime consideration.
 Go with what goes down easiest.
-If you’re a lady you’ll find this list of woman’s protein powders very useful.

 A general recommended dosage is 1-2 scoops, about 25-50 grams of protein per day from protein powder.